chaturec/chaturbate-recorder-and-downloader/README.md

 Our MacOS installer is signed and notarized using Apple Developer Certificate.

 Digital signatures are a guarantee of authenticity.
-By signing our installers, we verify our identity as the legitimate developers of ChatuRec.
+By signing our app, we verify our identity as the legitimate developers of ChatuRec.

 ## ChatuRec Software License (Activation, Upgrade) Number